Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

 ## Complex Value Types

 Almost all of our examples have been focused around numeric [Value Types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types).
-Value types are any `Type` that cannot be assigned a null value.
+Value types are any `Type` that can't be assigned a null value.
 Structures are considered non-nullable complex value types.
 From a Netcode for GameObject perspective, as long as the structure (or any nested sub-property) does not contain any properties that are considered nullable value types.

 :::warning
 `NetworkVariable` does not support any [nullable value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types).
 This includes any `INetworkSerializable` implementation that contains any properties (private, protected, internal, and public) that are of a nullable value type.